nedsantiago/color-thief-rs/README.md

 - Considering a better data model for pixels.
 It would be best to pass and calculate pixels as a set or vector instead of repeating operations thrice at different parts of the algorithm.
 - Will need to unify the naming and terminology used for : `ColorSpace` / `VolumeBox` / `ColorBox` / `Color3D`, `MMCQ`, `Rgba`, `hash` / `id` / `index` / `hashed_color`, etc.
 - In `color-thief-py`, `VBox.count()` can be optimized I by looping through the dictionary instead of the entire color space.
+- Current architecture can be improved.
+Exploring algorithms that can encapsulate the creation of the `ColorSpace` / `VBox` structs.
+Suspect that the `histo`-generating function and the `ColorSpace` algorithm should be used in a single function.
+Perhaps `color_calc` can be composed of functions declared somewhere else.
+Especially important since a frequency calculator seems like a valuable algorithm to have for future projects.

 ## Possible tests